MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex2_Insider_Risk.md

     - **Privacy**: Allows you to select displaying usernames or anonymized versions in alerts and cases.
     - **Policy indicators**: Involves configuring the policy template using specific risk indicators.
     - **Policy timeframes**: Defines review periods triggered by policy matches based on events and activities.
-    - **Intelligent detections**: Controls alert volume, excludes certain entities from risk scoring and allows for filtering of Microsoft Defender alerts.
+    - **Intelligent detections**: Controls alert volume, excludes certain entities from risk scoring and allows filtering of Microsoft Defender alerts.
     - **Export alerts**: Exports risk alert information to SIEM and SOAR solutions using Office 365 Management Activity APIs.
     - **Priority user groups**: Determines high-risk users for closer inspection and more sensitive risk scoring.
     - **Priority physical assets (preview)**: Identifies and monitors access to priority physical assets correlating activity to user events.